isomerpages/moe-canossacatholic/_our-school/School Rules.md

 <br>

 <b><font size="5" color="#7daadf">Others</font></b>
-*   Students must take care of the environment.
+*   Children must take care of the environment.
 They must not litter and vandalise any school property.
-*   All students are not allowed to have in their possession any weapon.
+*   All children are not allowed to have in their possession any weapon.
 They are also not allowed to bring any weapon-like item which used or intended to be used to cause harm to others.
-*   Students must not be involved in trading of items, arson, assault, fighting, gambling, gangsterism, pornography, smoking, substance abuse and hacking into school system.
+*   Children must not be involved in trading of items, arson, assault, fighting, gambling, gangsterism, pornography, smoking, substance abuse and hacking into school system.

 <br><br><br><br><br><br>